Metastatic prostate cancer

 Read more about radiotherapy for metastatic prostate cancer.

-You might have steroids along with another treatment or on their own.
-Steroids can help to reduce the amount of testosterone made in your adrenal glands or they may help to reduce the side-effects of certain drug treatments.
+You might be given steroids either to take along with another treatment or on their own.
+Steroids can help to reduce the side-effects of certain drug treatments.

 Read more about steroids.